ansible/awx/docs/docsite/rst/userguide/users.rst

 Delete a User
 ~~~~~~~~~~~~~~~

 Before you can delete a user, you must have user permissions.
-When you delete a user account, the name and email of the user are permanently removed from |at|.
+When you delete a user account, the name and email of the user are permanently removed from AWX.

 1. Expand the **Access** menu from the left navigation bar, and click **Users** to display a list of the current users.